The Getty

 Use title case (not sentence case).

 Avoid abbreviations except for common abbreviations that are already established in the database.
-If you wish to use a new abbreviation, consult with your supervisor.

 • Examples

-• Grove Art Online (2003-)
+• Oxford Art Online (2003-)

-• Fazio et al., World History of Architecture (2014)
+• Fazio et al, World History of Architecture (2014)

 • Metropolitan Museum of Art, Art of Medieval Spain (1993)